-In Oregon, students must be listed on the Oregon Central Background Registry (CBR).
-To begin this process, visit the State of Oregon Early Learning Division to be prepared to complete practicum work in a certified early learning center, apply for a background check, and receive additional information regarding how to comply with fingerprinting requirements.
+To begin this process, visit the State of Oregon Early Learning Division to apply for a background check and to receive additional information on how to comply with fingerprinting requirements.
+Note that each practicum site may require their own background checks.

 Students must complete a minimum of 98 credit hours with a cumulative Grade Point Average (GPA) of 2.0 or better.
 All courses must be completed with a grade of 'C' or better.
-Practicum and student teaching courses require students to pass CLASS assessments to successfully complete the courses.
 Twenty-four (24) credits must be completed at Southwestern before the degree is awarded.

-Courses that are developmental in nature, (designed to prepare students for college transfer courses), are not applicable to this degree.
+Courses that are developmental in nature (designed to prepare students for college transfer courses) are not applicable to this degree.